aws-powertools/powertools-lambda-java/docs/FAQs.md

 ## How can I use Powertools for AWS Lambda (Java) with Kotlin projects?

-Poweretools uses `aspectj-maven-plugin` to compile-time weave (CTW) aspects into the project.
+Powertools uses `aspectj-maven-plugin` to compile-time weave (CTW) aspects into the project.
 When using it with Kotlin projects, it is required to `forceAjcCompile`.
 No explicit configuration should be required for gradle projects.

 To enable `forceAjcCompile` you need to use following `aspectj-maven-plugin` configuration: